 canned green peas.

 I friend the onions, added vegetables, veggie block and tomato sauce and stirred together.

 I placed the filling on the bottom.
 Placed some plain mashed potato on top and leveled it with a pie server.
 I used a chopstick to create the general outline.
 I used icing bag to pipe the red edges.
 Then used the pie server to fill the rest with a variety of color.

-Covered the whole thing in aluminium foil and placed it in the oven for 30 minutes on 350 degrees.
+Covered the Paul Klee famous painting in aluminium foil and placed it in the oven for 30 minutes on 350 degrees.

 This is what it looked like in the end.

 This is one of many recipes I created to inspire me while writing a novel about food.